-Perfectionists who plan their app too long, burn out and eventually miss the perfect chance to release.
-Haphazards that don’t pay much attention to planning and testing and as a result, launch a raw and sloppy solution.
+There are perfectionists who plan their app too long, burn out and eventually miss the perfect chance to release.
+There are also haphazards that don’t pay much attention to planning and testing and as a result, launch a raw and sloppy solution.
 And finally, MVP-fans that carefully plan out their app and test the idea without hanging on to it for too long.
 They manage to grasp the perfect moment for the release, collect customer feedback, fix minor issues and make their product successful.

 MVP stands for minimum viable product and it is used to test business ideas.
 Minimum means simple and clear, while viable means ‘capable of working successfully’ and being sufficient to use.
 Basically, the MVP development of your app should include all features that help customers go through their journey.
 For example, if you create an eCommerce app, you should build an MVP that customers can go from the search bar to the cart and make a purchase with.

 Okay, MVP is a product.
 Not a fully-fledged product version that requires years and hundreds of thousands of dollars to get built.
 MVP is more of a product version that you can build: